 Chaquicocha (9,900') to Wiñaywayna (8,700').
 Trekking time is approximately 4 - 5 hours.

 From camp, we begin ascending to the pass at Abra de Phuyupatamarca at 12,130'.
 The Incan craftsmanship is apparent in their trail building as the path weaves smoothly through the steep landscape.
 We pass through a tunnel just before the pass and then descend to the Abra de Phuyupatamarca ruins.
 Sitting at the top of a mountain, it is one of the most comprehensive and best preserved archaeological sites on the Inca Trail.
 From here, we descend the stone steps to a camp near Wiñaywayna.
 Wiñaywayna is home to several buildings of beautiful Incan stonework and a sequence of ten baths, suggesting that the site was likely a religious center associated with the worship of water.
 Ritual cleansing may have taken place here for pilgrims before their final leg of the trail into Machu Picchu.
-(B, D)
+(B, L, D)

 The Phuyupatamarca ruins